AchiengJoy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 \n\nFile 16-whatsnext displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
 \n\nFile 17-hidethis word displays all the lines in the file /etc/passwd that do not contain the pattern "bin"
 \n\nFile 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter
+\n\nFile 19-AZ replaces all characters A and c from input to z and e respectively.